Platform-OS/pos-module-user/README.md

 ## Functionality provided by the user module:

 Once the module is installed and you have completed the [setup](#setup), you will immediately gain access to the new endpoints created by this module.
 For example, you can navigate to `/users/new` for the registration form or `/sessions/new` for the login form.
 This section describes all the functionalities provided by this module and includes a roadmap for potential future enhancements.

+To provide your own HTML (for example, for styling purposes), you can leverage the fact that all of the endpoints use the [theme_render_rc](https://documentation.platformos.com/api-reference/liquid/platformos-tags#theme-render-rc) Liquid tag.
+This means you can easily provide your own HTML for each endpoint by creating a partial in the `app` directory.
+For example, you can create `app/views/partials/users/new.liquid` for the registration endpoint.
+Refer to the Endpoints section for each functionality to see which partial to create for which endpoint.

 - [x] **[Registration](#crud-endpoints-including-registration)**:
 Provides CRUD operations (Create, Read, Update, Delete) for user management and implements the necessary endpoints for user registration.
 These views are located in the `modules/user/public/views/pages/users/` directory.
 This handles essential user registration processes in platformOS.